-Limes – ask an American and a Mexican whether you should add lime to your guacamole, and you’ll likely get two different answers.
+Ask an American and a Mexican whether you should add lime juice to your guacamole, and you’ll likely get two different answers.
 Looking through cookbooks from Mexican cooking authorities, I found a common theme.
 Dianna Kennedy all but forbids adding lime in the Art of Mexican Cooking by saying that “it spoils the balance of flavors”.
 In Guadalupe Rivera’s book Frida’s Fiestas, Guadalupe gives her guacamole a punch with chipotle chiles, not citrus.
 And Hugo Ortega in his Street Foods of Mexico writes that “the secret to a good guacamole is to respect the avocado flavor and not drown it in lime juice”.

 So can you add lime?
 I say “YES!”
 In fact, I can’t imagine my guacamole without a generous splash of lime.
 The citric acid provides a nice citrus flavor, making the guacamole taste fresh and bright.
 I like to add enough to cut through the richness of the avocado flesh, but not so much that you taste the lime’s tartness.

-Onions – if you like onions, you’ll love the flavor and crunchy yet succulent texture it gives to guacamole.
+If you like onions, you’ll love the flavor and crunchy yet succulent texture it gives to guacamole.
 Just be sure to chop it finely so it doesn’t overpower the other ingredients.

-Salt – perhaps trivial to mention, but a generous sprinkle of salt is crucial to cut through the fatty avocado layer, which coats your tongue and can mute any other flavors.
+Perhaps trivial to mention, but a generous sprinkle of salt is crucial to cut through the fatty avocado layer, which coats your tongue and can mute any other flavors.
 So don’t be stingy with the salt.
 It’s amazing what another pinch can do to bring out guacamole’s best.

-Separate the avocado flesh from the skin – to get at the avocado inner flesh, cut around the circumference of the avocado the long way, then twist gently to separate the two halves.
+To get at the avocado inner flesh, cut around the circumference of the avocado the long way, then twist gently to separate the two halves.
 You can easily remove the pit with a quick strike and a twist with the heel of your knife.
 To remove the avocado flesh from the skin, you can:

 - Slice the avocado while it’s still in its shell and then gently scoop the slices out with a spoon.